andyvauliln/POEAA-Distilled/POEAA Distilled.md

-# PATTERNS OF ENTERPRISE APPLICATION ARCHITECTURE
+# PATTERNS OF ENTERPRISE APPLICATION ARCHITECTURE DISTILLED

 > **IMPORTANT NOTE** - This work contains notes gathered by reading Martin Fowler's book.
 This includes important points from the book and also compares the concepts / patterns with latest developments in the area of enterprise application development, based on the limited experience and knowledge, that I possess. - **Srihari Sridharan**